Industry (TV series): Production

 In October 2022, HBO renewed the series for a third series.
 Production was not suspended amidst the WGA and SAG strikes due to the series' talent working under the UK-based union Equity.
-In April 2023, Kit Harington and Sarah Goldberg were cast in a recurring capacities for the third series.
+In April 2023, Kit Harington and Sarah Goldberg were cast for the third series.
 In May 2024, Miriam Petche, Andrew Havill, Roger Barclay, Fady Elsayed, and Fiona Button were added to the third series.
+Joseph Charlton, Azam Mahmood, Ally Israelson and Ava Wong Davies were added to the writer's room and served as consulting producers on the season.

 In September 2024, HBO renewed the series for a fourth series.
 In February 2025, it was announced that Lawtey exited after the third series due to scheduling conflicts.
 In the same month, Max Minghella joined the fourth series.
 In March 2025, Kiernan Shipka, Jack Farthing, Toheeb Jimoh, Amy James-Kelly, Claire Forlani, Kal Penn and Charlie Heaton were cast for the fourth series.
 The fourth season began filming on March 24, 2025, and wrapped on August 1, 2025.

+In February 2026, HBO renewed the series for a fifth and final season.
+In July 2026, Zosia Mamet was cast for the fifth and final series.
+The fifth season began filming on 3 August 2026.
+On 17 August, it was announced that Cary Elwes, Dianna Agron, Sam Riley, Jessica Brown Findlay, Luke Manley, Bally Gill and Eduard Poliakov had been added as guest stars for the fifth season.

 Release

 The series premiered on 9 November 2020 on HBO and HBO Max in the United States.
 In the United Kingdom, it premiered 10 November 2020 on BBC.
 The second series premiered on 1 August 2022 on HBO and premiered on BBC One on 27 September 2022.
 The third series premiered on 11 August 2024 on HBO.
+The fourth series premiered on 11 January 2026 on HBO.